 But what should one do in case of physical abuse?

-If it is a physically abusive marriage and the woman will say that she cannot leave the marriage, especially with kids because they “need their father” despite the fact that she is being beaten black and blue in front of them by their father himself, then it is a very complicated situation.
+If it is a physically abusive marriage and the woman will say that she’s in an unhappy marriage but can’t leave, especially with kids because they “need their father” despite the fact that she is being beaten black and blue in front of them by their father himself, then it is a very complicated situation.

 Staying In An Unhappy Marriage With Kids, Does That Work?